hoaproject/Contributions-Symfony-ConsoleBridge/README.md

         });
 ```

-Note that for `select` you can provide a special choice that will display as a separator using
+Note that for `select` you can provide a special choice that will display as a
-`'label' => ReadlineHelper::SEPARATOR` items in you choices list.
+separator using `'label' => ReadlineHelper::SEPARATOR` items in you choices
+list.

 #### Pager

-The pager helper will let you display outputs through a pager so the user can easily read and scroll at his will.
-The helper
+The pager helper will let you display outputs through a pager so the user can
-provides two pagers: `less` and  `more`.
-You will have to fedd them using a closure wrapping code producing output:
+easily read and scroll.
+The helper provides two pagers: `less` and `more`.
+You
+will have to feed them using a closure wrapping code producing output:

 ```php
 <?php